eilccn/computervision/project5/README.md

 ### Instructions for running your executables.
 Open .py files in Visual Studio Code and run with needed extensions (i.e. Python Intellisense)

-### Whether received an accommodation for the project or you are using one or more time travel days.
-Accommodations and time travel days